bm2-lab/iDMer/README.md

         docker pull bm2lab/idmer

 #### Install from source, not recommended.
-please download the deepDDI and HVPPI tool, and place `run_DeepDDI.py` and `doc2vec_rf.py` in the corresponding directory.
+Please download the deepDDI and HVPPI tool, and place `run_DeepDDI.py` and `doc2vec_rf.py` in the corresponding directory.

         git clone https://github.com/bm2-lab/iDMer.git